 The essence of Startup Weekend is that people with an idea for a startup or individuals who want to collaborate with another startup(s) meet up under one roof over the weekend and work together to get something cooking.

 Before I dwell further into this blog, I would like to mention just one thing about Startup Weekend that you should know.
-It doesn’t matter if you are a serial entrepreneur, a budding startup or just an investor look for tie-ups.
-If you are motivated enough about your product, service or vision, you will easily meld into the crowd at #SWJaffna on the next weekend.
+It doesn’t matter if you are a serial entrepreneur, a budding startup, or just an investor look for tie-ups.
+If you are motivated enough about your product, service, or vision, you will easily meld into the crowd at #SWJaffna next weekend.

 How Did We Make it Happen in Sri Lanka?

-Well, this one’s a long-long tale, and it’s impossible for me to write in full details.
-However, I will ‘rewind-n-relive’ the most valuable minutes of this journey, some of which, have been truly inspiring and life changing.
+Well, this one’s a long-long tale, and it’s impossible for me to write in full detail.
+However, I will ‘rewind-n-relive’ the most valuable minutes of this journey, some of which, have been truly inspiring and life-changing.

 It was during last year when I was in Malaysia on a business tour that the idea of bringing Startup Weekend to Sri Lanka had struck me.
 I was attending the CAYE Asia Summit in Malaysia and on the last day the Summit was held at MAGIC Center (Malaysian Global Innovation and Creativity Center).
 Call it my luck, or destiny but Startup Weekend was also running parallel in the same building (JACKPOT).

-As an startup Entrepreneur, I had always dreamt of attending such an event.
+As a startup Entrepreneur, I had always dreamt of attending such an event.
 Startup Weekend was a dream for me.
-I wanted to participate in the event after the summit ended and it was the second time I felt lucky that day when #SWM organizing team let us attend the event as a guest from Startup Weekend MaGIC.
-I just attended #SWM for an hour with one of my colleague Puwaneswaran who also participated CAYE Asia Summit.
+I wanted to participate in the event after the summit ended and it was the second time I felt lucky that day when the #SWM organizing team let us attend the event as a guest from Startup Weekend MaGIC.
+I just attended #SWM for an hour with one of my colleagues Puwaneswaran who also participated CAYE Asia Summit.

 I made the best use of my time at the event by indulging in conversation with various Attendees, Malaysian Entrepreneurs, and Members of the Organizing Team.
 One of the lead organizers introduced me to Lalitha Wemel (Regional Manager, Startup Programs for South East Asia and Oceania).
 I expressed my desire to bring Startup Weekend to Sri Lanka to Mrs. Lalitha, and she gave me the reference of Anurag Maloo (Regional Manager for South & Central Asia).

 With such a pathetic and frustrating first experience, it was tough to convince him.
-However, I was hell bent on explaining my vision.
+However, I was hell-bent on explaining my vision.
 I wanted Startup Weekend to come to Sri Lanka.
-I shared my ideas with Mr. Anurag and explained to him why #SWSL would be a very good idea and how I could help him make it possible.
-Upon further discussion, his team interviewed me and verified my credentials and gave me a green signal to get the planning started for the event.
+I shared my ideas with Anurag and explained to him why #SWSL would be a very good idea and how I could help him make it possible.
+Upon further discussion, his team interviewed me and verified my credentials, and gave me a green signal to get the planning started for the event.

-Why Did We Decide Jaffna, Instead all the Other Cities ?
+Why Did We Decide Jaffna, Instead of all the Other Cities?